-This course is intended to be a continuation of Linguistics 3340 (Grammar & Morphology).
-While learning how to carry out syntactic analysis and how to argue for these analyses will generally be the primary goal of this course, an additional and equally important focus of the course will be to highlight some of the discoveries and insights that have been emerged from Noam Chomsky's Generative theoretical framework known as Principles & Parameters, and-to some extent-its more recent incarnation known as Minimalism.
-The key assumptions and details of this theoretical framework will be developed gradually over the semester though class discussion and through multiple problems sets.
-By the end of this course, you will have learned how to carry out basic syntactic analysis on your own, and you should be familiar with some of the key theoretical assumptions of modern generative syntax.
+This course is intended to be an introduction to Syntax, the study of sentence structure.
+The main goal of this course will be to learn how to carry out syntactic analysis generally, and how to argue for syntactic analysis more specifically.
+A second and equally important focus of this course will be to highlight some of the discoveries and insights that have emerged from the GENERATIVE theoretical framework associated with the linguist Noam Chomsky and known as Principles & Parameters or, in its more recent incarnation, as Minimalism.
+The extent to which we will look at the more recent theoretical developments will depend on your questions and interests.
+Either way, the key assumptions and formal details of this theoretical framework will be gradually developed throughout the semester though class discussion and through multiple problems sets.
+By the end of this course, you should be well-equipped to carry out basic syntactic analysis on your own, and you should be familiar with some of the key theoretical and empirical developments of the field.